Alexandrina (name)

-Alexandrina, is a form elaborated feminine of Alexandra, derives from the masculine name Alexander.
+Alexandrina, as an elaborated form of the feminine Alexandra, derives from the masculine name Alexander.
 The significance of Alexandrina is imbued with a more romantic and delicate connotation, with the suffix -ina—a derivational morpheme—suggesting the endearing sense of "little Alexandra" or "petite protector of mankind."

 The name Alexandrina manifests in various forms across different linguistic traditions, including Alexandrine (German, French, Dutch), Alessandrina (Italian), Alejandrina (Spanish), Aleksandrina (Russian, Bulgarian), among others.
-Alexandrina also has the apocopated variant Alexina, which appears in German and Dutch; in French, it also occurs in the spelling Alexine.
+Alexandrina also has the apocopated variant Alexina, which appears in Dutch and German; in French, it also occurs in the spelling Alexine.

-In the religious universe, the name Alexandrina was the name of the Catholic blessed Alexandrina Maria of Balazar.
+In the religious sense, the name Alexandrina was the name of the Catholic blessed Alexandrina of Balazar.